Galapagos Penguin vs Snares Penguin

 Do Galapagos Penguins and Snares Penguins live in the same area?

-Galapagos Penguins are found in Galapagos Islands (Ecuador).
-Snares Penguins are found in Snares Islands (New Zealand).
+No, their ranges do not overlap.
+Galapagos Penguins are found in Galapagos Islands (Ecuador), while Snares Penguins live in Snares Islands (New Zealand).
+This geographic separation means they face different environmental pressures and predator communities.